krempin/fend-project-memory-game/README.md

 ## The player flips one card over to reveal its underlying symbol

-Adding an event listener which starts animation when clicking on one card is necessary.
+Adding an event listener which adds `.open` and `.show` and starts animation when clicking on one card is necessary.

 ```
 const singleCard = document.querySelectorAll('.card');

 for(let i = 0; i < singleCard.length; i++){

+  if (singleCard[i].classList.contains('closed')) {

-  singleCard[i].addEventListener('click', function () {
+    function cardClickFunction() {

-    // DO SOMETHING
-  });
+      [...]

+      // removes listener so that openend cards cannot be clicked again
+      singleCard[i].removeEventListener('click', cardClickFunction);

       }
+    }

+    singleCard[i].addEventListener('click', cardClickFunction);
+  }
+}
 ```

+The eventListener will be removed immediately to prevent the card from being clicked again.

 ## The player then turns over a second card